xa-xa-xa/algo/readme.md

-Collection of solutions for common algorithmic problems in JS
+## Collection of solutions for common algorithmic problems solved in JavaScript:
+1. Arrays
+2. Trees